 The locations in the game are mostly forest based but there is still a lot of variety.
-Saw Mills, Farms and plenty of abandoned buildings litter the levels and make the race through the woodlands more interesting.
-The game is split into 6 Episodes each usually giving you a location in the far distance to get to.
-These locations (such as a brightly lit Petrol Station or Power Station) often look deceptively close but take forever to get to, giving you a real sense of relief when you do arrive.
-The Episodes vary based on the ever twisting plot, but constant is the darkness making your flights through the woods tense, nervous affairs always heading towards the next lit area while expecting to be ambushed at any point.
+Saw mills, farms and plenty of abandoned buildings litter the levels and make the race through the woodlands more interesting.
+The game is split into six episodes, each usually giving you a location in the far distance to get to.
+These locations (such as a brightly lit petrol station or power station) often look deceptively close but take forever to get to, giving you a real sense of relief when you do arrive.
+The episodes vary based on the ever twisting plot, but constant is the darkness making your flights through the woods tense, nervous affairs always heading towards the next lit area while expecting to be ambushed at any point.

 The plot is quite good if not amazing.
-You have a real desire to see the story to it's conclusion and the voice acting is really good, especially the comic relief in the form of Alan's Agent; Barry who is hilarious but never seems like he's detracting from the creeping horror.
-Each Episode feels complete and always leaves a cliff hanger for the next Episode.
-Each Episode is between 1 and 2 hours long, so the game is a decent length.
+You have a real desire to see the story to its conclusion and the voice acting is really good, especially the comic relief in the form of Alan's agent - Barry who is hilarious but never seems like he's detracting from the creeping horror.
+Each episode feels complete and always leaves a cliffhanger for the next episode.
+Each one is between one and two hours long, so the game is a decent length.